-- You were in another vehicle (driver or passenger) that was in an accident with an Uber, or
+- You were in another vehicle (driver or passenger) in an accident with an Uber.

-- You were a pedestrian who was hit by an Uber
+- You were a pedestrian who was hit by a rideshare driver.

-In both cases, your action depends on whether the Uber driver was off the clock, on the clock available for a ride, or on the clock with a passenger in the vehicle.
+In both cases, your action depends on whether the Uber driver was off the clock, on the clock, available for a ride, or on the clock with a rideshare passenger in the vehicle.

 At the scene of an accident, there’s almost no way to be sure what an Uber driver’s status was or whether they were available for rides.
-It’s okay—just make sure you exchange information with them.
+It’s okay—make sure you exchange information with them.
 There’s a strong chance that your attorney will file a claim against both parties—the driver and Uber—and let them sort it out.
-Your attorney can also get a definitive answer from Uber about whether they are claiming the driver was available for fares or not.
+Your attorney can also get a definitive answer from Uber about whether they claim the driver was available for fares.

 Always get an Uber accident lawyer to help if you are in an accident involving an Uber vehicle.
 The company has deep pockets and will work to underpay you if possible.